klavdiiaN/disco/server/README.md

 ### Requirements

-The Disco server runs as a single ExpressJS app.
 To install the dependencies, run

 ```sh
 npm ci
 ```

 This server also requires the [@epfml/discojs-node](https://github.com/epfml/disco/tree/develop/discojs/discojs-node/README.md) package.
-If you wish to develop the server with your own local changes brought to @epfml/discojs-node, first link (`npm link`) the `discojs/discojs-node` project.
-Then, make sure `discojs/discojs-node` is *built* before proceeding to the next steps, by following the [@epfml/discojs-node README](https://github.com/epfml/disco/tree/develop/discojs/README.md).
+If you wish to develop the server with your own local changes brought to `@epfml/discojs-node`, link (`npm link`) the `discojs/discojs-node` project.
+Then, make sure `discojs/discojs-node` is *built* before proceeding to the next steps, by following the `@epfml/discojs-node` [README](https://github.com/epfml/disco/tree/develop/discojs/README.md).

 ### Running the server locally